brandur/sorg/content/drafts/postgres-atomicity.md

 Postgres's implementation in particular is known to provide powerful transaction semantics with little overhead.
 And while I've used it for years, it's not something that I've understood.
-Arthur C. Clarke put it best:

-> Any sufficiently advanced technology is indistinguishable
-> from magic.

-The boundaries of Postgres are sufficiently opaque that it can be reliably treated as a black box, but to a layman like me, how it does what it does has always been magic.
+Postgres works reliably enough that I've been able to treat it as a black box -- wonderfully useful, but with inner workings that are a complete mystery.

-This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some concepts that are key to understanding it all.
-A word of warning before we begin: the Postgres source code is a little overwhelming, so I've glossed over a few details to make reading more digestible.
+This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some concepts that are key to understanding it all [1].
 ## Managing concurrent access (#mvcc)

 Say you build a simple database that reads and writes from